grapeot/blog/content/ifttt-delay.md

 Date: 2016-10-04 10:00
 Tags: English, Smart Home
 Slug: adding-delay-to-ifttt-recipes
+Summary: A simple web service to add delays to IFTTT recipes: trigger a Maker/Webhook URL after a specified time, enabling scenarios like "dim lights now, turn off after 15 minutes" for smart home automation.

 Ifttt is the de facto hub for [智能家居](/smart-home-lighting-control.html) now.
 Nearly everything can be connected to it and personally I have ~20 connected devices (hue, WeMo, echo, lock, thermostat, ...) and tens of recipes.
 But one thing ifttt still cannot do is adding delay to the recipes.
 Say, I have a good night trigger which will dim the bedroom lights when Alexa hears I say good night to her.
 But using official ifttt channels, you cannot further turn off the lights after 15 minutes.
 There are some discussions [online](http://webapps.stackexchange.com/questions/33674/ifttt-can-you-specify-a-delay-for-an-action) but looks there are no easy solutions yet.